Emanuele-20/boris-bike/README.md

 Classes and Methods need to be managed in order to work together, this is called Feature Test.

-We start declaring a new variable and set it egual a new Dockinstation object =
+We start with declaring a new variable and set it egual a new Dockinstation object.

 > let dockingStationStratford = new DockingStation()
 Uncaught ReferenceError: DockingStation is not defined